Search

 In Musnad Ahmad and other sources, Prophet Muhammad صلى الله عليه وسلم said, "No human ever fills a vessel worse than his stomach.
 It is sufficient for the son of Adam to eat a few morsels (bites)to keep his back straight.
 If he must eat more, then let him reserve one-third for his food, one-third for his drink, and one-third for his breath." )Narrated by Imam Ahmad and an-Nasa’i(

 Physical diseases arise from an excess of material substances accumulating in the body, which disrupt its natural functions.
 This type is the most common and is often caused by consuming food before the previous meal has been fully digested, eating more than the body needs, consuming foods with little benefit and slow digestion, or eating a variety of foods with different compositions in excess.
-When a person habitually fills their stomach with such foods, it leads to various diseases—some of which are slow to cure, while others heal more quickly.
+When a person habitually fills his stomach with such foods, it leads to various diseases—some of which are slow to cure, while others heal more quickly.
 However, if one maintains a balanced diet, consumes only what the body requires, and ensures moderation in both quantity and quality, the body will benefit more than it would from consuming a large quantity of food.
+There are three levels of nourishment:

-- Level of Necessity: The amount of food needed to fulfill basic needs.
+Level of Necessity: The amount of food needed to fulfill basic needs.

-- Level of Sufficiency: The amount of food sufficient to sustain the body’s optimal functioning.
+Level of Sufficiency: The amount of food sufficient to sustain the body’s optimal functioning.

-- Level of Excess: Prophet Muhammad صلى الله عليه وسلم advised that a few small bites are sufficient to sustain one’s strength.
+Level of Excess: Prophet Muhammad صلى الله عليه وسلم advised that a few small bites are sufficient to sustain one’s strength.
 If one goes beyond this amount, he should fill only one-third of his stomach with food, leave one-third for water, and reserve the final third for breathing.
 This approach is highly beneficial for both the body and the heart.
 When the stomach is filled with food, it leaves little space for drink, and if filled with drink as well, it restricts the room needed for breathing.
 This results in discomfort and fatigue, similar to someone carrying a heavy load.
 Overeating can also harm the heart, making it sluggish in its obedience and increasing the desire for indulgences that result from a full stomach.
 Thus, a full stomach harms both heart and body.

 قَدْ شَرِبَ أَبُو هُرَيْرَةَ بِحَضْرَةِ النَّبِيِّ صَلَّى اللَّهُ عَلَيْهِ وَسَلَّمَ مِنَ اللَّبَنِ، حَتَّى قَالَ: وَالَّذِي بَعَثَكَ بِالْحَقِّ، لَا أَجِدُ لَهُ مَسْلَكًا (أخرجه البخاري في الرقاق, باب كيف كان عيش النبي صلّى الله عليه وسلم وأصحابه وتخليهم عن الدنيا)